 Students studied the recording and video of Umuco made by the Rwandan young adults and children, rehearsed their own adaptation of the song, and performed it for their Rwandan friends live via Skype video.

-The younger students were introduced to human rights definitions, principles, and issues.
-The older students were engaged in a discussion of the Rwandan genocide, how the arts can be manipulated and abused for political ends, threats to the survival of culture, and the human right to culture.
+Younger students were introduced to human rights definitions, principles, and issues.
+The older students were engaged in a discussion of the Rwandan genocide, how the arts can be manipulated and abused for political ends, the human right to culture, and threats to the survival of culture.

 The students also encountered the musicians in small group meetings, without instruments, to become acquainted with the musicians' lives and values.

 The residency concluded with a free public performance in Lucerne featuring the world premiere of Riccardo Panfili's The Last Land.
 The audience viewed a video of the Rwandan youths' performance of their song Umuco that was followed by the Lucerne students' rendition.
 The program also included works by composers whose music was banned or labeled as destabilizing to public order: Felix Mendelssohn, Rudolf Karel, Gyorgy Ligeti, and Bela Bartok.